puppetlabs/design-system/source/react/library/content/Content.md

   <p>
     Recent research suggest that this old wisdom is no longer valid.
-In some studies user's have signaled that 90 characters is preferred, thus our 90 character maximum.
+In some studies, user's have signaled that 90 characters is preferred, thus our 90 character maximum.
   </p>
 </Content>